-"History has said a lot about the events here, but archaeology hasn't been used very much to add to the story," Starbuck cannot reply personally or said on a recent hot summer attention on the French and Indian War, a conflict known in Europe as the Seven Years War.
+"History has said a lot about the events here, but archaeology hasn't been used very much to add to the story," Starbuck attention on the French and Indian War, a conflict known in Europe as the Seven Years War.
 No matter which name it goes by, the war is given little attention in classrooms, a treatment that doesn't do justice to its importance in American history, Starbuck says.